megaluck/documentation/docs/introduction/02-blockchain-representation.rst

 Concept of a BOX
 ****************

-A box is a cryptographic object that was closed with some secret key(s) and that can be opened (i.e. spent, it cannot be opened again) by the owner of those keys.
 A box generalizes the concept of Bitcoin’s UTXOs.
+A box is a cryptographic object that can be was created with some secret keys.
+This box can be opened(spent) by the owner of those secret keys.
+Once opened by the owner of the secret keys the box may not be opened again.

 Node Main elements & intro to a "NodeView"
 ******************************************